 Bayan Lepas (English: 5.29487, 100.25954; Traditional/Simplified Chinese: 峇六拜, Pinyin: Bā Liùbài; Penang Hokkien: Ba3 Lark3pai4 , often contracted to Ba3 Pai4 ) is a district in the southeastern part of Penang Island.
 The district is named after the Bayan Lepas town located to the south, and includes other towns such as Batu Maung, Kampung Seronok, Kampung Binjai, Permatang Damar Laut, among others.
+The main road through Bayan Lepas is Jalan Bayan Lepas, formerly simply known as Main Road.
+It is part of Federal Route 6.
 In the mid 1970's the new township of Bayan Baru was created, and has since become a major suburb of a greater Penang metropolitan area.

 The name Bayan Lepas means "the parakeet has flown away".
 According to the story, a wealthy Sumatran family had arrived by boat at the coast of Bayan Lepas some time in the late 19th century.
 During the commotion of coming to shore, their pet parakeet escaped.
 The incident became the basis for the name of the place, Bayan Lepas.

 The pekan, or village centre, of Bayan Lepas.
-The houses along this row have been demolished for the road expansion.
+The houses along this row were demolished in 2015 for the road upgrading project.
 (12 July 2008)

 Bayan Lepas Market (12 July, 2008)